Employment-based immigrationFrom F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 Which end goal makes the most sense, and how employer-sponsored EB-2/EB-3 differs in practice from NIW and EB-1A

-For a graduate on F-1 or OPT, the real question is usually not “which category sounds more impressive?”
-The real question is which path fits your status runway, your evidence profile, and your employer’s actual willingness to sponsor.
-If the company has a stable role, a credible long-term job opportunity, and the discipline to move through recruitment, employer-sponsored EB-2 or EB-3 often remains the most natural route.
+For a graduate on F-1 or OPT, the key question is usually not which category sounds more impressive.
+The more important issue is which path fits your status runway, your evidence profile, and your employer’s actual willingness to sponsor.
+If the company offers a stable role, a credible long-term job opportunity, and is prepared to move through the recruitment process, employer-sponsored EB-2 or EB-3 often remains the most practical route.

-But if you already have a stronger research, technical, or industry profile—publications, patents, measurable impact, peer review, grants, national-interest framing, or other serious evidence—it can be smart to evaluate NIW in parallel, and more rarely EB-1A.
-The point is not to abandon the employer route automatically.
-The point is to avoid making H-1B and PERM your only structural hope.
+If you already have a stronger research, technical, or industry profile—such as publications, patents, measurable impact, peer review, grants, or other substantial evidence—it may be wise to evaluate NIW in parallel, and in some cases EB-1A.
+That does not mean abandoning the employer-sponsored route.
+It means avoiding a strategy in which H-1B and PERM are the only meaningful options.

 Path When it usually makes sense What it gives you Main risk